junxit/us-congress-bills-112/metadata.md

 - 2011-05-26 — Introduced in House
 - 2011-05-26 — Introduced in House
 - 2011-05-26 — Referred to the House Committee on Oversight and Government Reform.
+- 2011-06-20 — Referred to the Subcommittee on Technology, Information Policy, Intergovernmental Relations and Procurement Reform     .
+- 2012-04-26 — Committee Consideration and Mark-up Session Held.
+- 2012-04-26 — Ordered to be Reported by Voice Vote.
+- 2012-06-15 — Placed on the Union Calendar, Calendar No. 384.
+- 2012-06-15 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+112-536.
+- 2012-06-15 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+112-536.